Gold price forecast. Using relative value as a trading signal.

-Understanding Gold!
+Gold price forecast.
 Go long, hold or short?
-Using relative value and the gold/silver ratio as a trading signal
+Using relative value as a trading signal

-To understand Gold and its recent rise to US$1876 and beyond one has to take a step back in time and look at the price series of the yellow metal over the last 6 years.
+To understand Gold and its recent rise to US$1876 and subsequent decline one has to take a step back in time and look at the price series of the yellow metal over the last 6 years.

 It is difficult to look at this chart in isolation and build a model.
 For context you have to add the lagged effect of two American wars (Afghanistan, Iraq) on the US dollar, a commodity spike in 2007-2008, the collapse in commodity prices, the global financial meltdown, the subsequent deep recession and the run on the Euro in 2010-2011.